-- 1. Subject to Article 18a, the competent authority of a Member State may require natural or legal persons who have net short positions in relation to a specific financial instrument or class of financial instruments to notify it or to disclose to the public details of the position whenever the position reaches or falls below a notification threshold fixed by the competent authority, where all the following conditions are fulfilled: - (a) there are adverse events or developments which constitute a serious threat to financial stability or to market confidence in the Member State or in one or more other Member States; - (b) the measure is necessary to address the threat.

-2. Paragraph 1 shall not apply to financial instruments in respect of which transparency is already required under Articles 5 to 8 of Chapter II.
+- Subject to Article 18a, the competent authority of a Member State may require natural or legal persons who have net short positions in relation to a specific financial instrument or class of financial instruments to notify it or to disclose to the public details of the position whenever the position reaches or falls below a notification threshold fixed by the competent authority, where all the following conditions are fulfilled: - (a) there are adverse events or developments which constitute a serious threat to financial stability or to market confidence in the Member State concerned or in one or more other Member States; - (b) the measure is necessary to address the threat and will not have a detrimental effect on the efficiency of financial markets which is disproportionate to its benefits. - 2.
+Paragraph 1 shall not apply to financial instruments in respect of which transparency is already required under Articles 5 to 8a.
 A measure under paragraph 1 may apply in circumstances or be subject to exceptions specified by the competent authority.
 Exceptions may in particular be specified to apply to market making activities and primary market activities.